 As with any medical procedure, there are potential complications associated with this procedure.
 These complications will be explained to you at the time you sign your consent for the procedure, if not before.

 After your procedure you will be taken to the recovery area.
 One adult person who came with you to your procedure may join you there, if you wish.
 When you are ready to go home the nurse will discuss discharge instructions and answer your questions.
 You will be given a summary of findings for your procedure.
 You may NOT drive yourself home.
 Be sure to bring a responsible adult licensed driver with you.
-A responsible adult will need to be with you when you are discharged from the recovery area.
+A responsible adult must be with you when you are discharged from the recovery area.
 We suggest a family member or friend stay with you for the remainder of the day.